-A property owner who receives a Commonwealth Government or Department of Veterans' Affairs pension and is entitled to a Pensioner Concession Card or a War Veteran's pension is eligible for the pensioner rates rebate.
-Rebate assistance applies only to a principal residence.
+A property owner who receives a Commonwealth Government or Department of Veterans' Affairs pension and is entitled to a Pensioner Concession Card or a War Veteran's pension is eligible for the pensioner General Rates rebate.
+Rebate assistance applies only to a principal place of residence.

-Two schemes operated concurrently in 2016-17:
+Two schemes operated concurrently in 2017-18:

-• A 50 per cent rebate, no upper limit.
-This scheme was closed on 1 July 1997 to new entrants, but continued for those already in the scheme under grandfathering provisions.

-• A 50 per cent rebate, capped at \$700.
-This scheme is available to pensioners who joined the scheme after 1 July 1997.
+- A 50 per cent rebate, no upper limit.
+This scheme was closed on 1 July 1997 to new entrants, but continued for those already in the scheme under grandfathering provisions. - A 50 per cent rebate, capped at \$700.
+This scheme is applicable to pensioners who joined the scheme after 1 July 1997.